LadybirdBrowser/ladybird/Documentation/Browser/Patterns.md

 way is to invoke the headless browser test runner directly.
 See the invocation in `Ladybird/CMakeLists.txt` for the expected command line arguments.

-The script `add_libweb_test.py` can be used to create a new test file.
-It will create a new test file with the correct boilerplate code for a Text test.
-Future versions of the script will support Layout and Ref tests.
+Running `Tests/LibWeb/add_libweb_test.py your-new-test-name` will create a new test HTML file in `Tests/LibWeb/Text/input/your-new-test-name.html` with the correct boilerplate code for a Text test — along with a corresponding expectations file in `Tests/LibWeb/Text/expected/your-new-test-name.txt`.

+After you update/replace the generated boilerplate in your `your-new-test-name.html` test file with your actual test, running `./Tests/LibWeb/rebaseline-libweb-test file:///opt/ladybird/Tests/LibWeb/Text/input/foobar.html` will regenerate the corresponding expectations file — to match the actual output from your updated test (where `/opt/ladybird` should be replaced with the absolute path your ladybird clone in your local environment).

+Future versions of the `add_libweb_test.py` script will support Layout and Ref tests.

 ### Text tests